The detection and rectification for identity-switch based on unfalsified control: Methods

 Consider the state of the tracked object trajectory $O_i$ at time t=i-1 as $x_{i-1}$, and the state of the object within the detection box $K_i$ measured at time t=i as ${\hat{x}}_i$.
 We define the cost error as:

 In the data association process between the current frame's tracked object trajectories and detection boxes, data association is only considered when $e_{K_i}^{O_i}$ is less than a given threshold $\epsilon$.
 Due to the existence of errors, multiple detection boxes may match with the same object trajectory.
 We include these multiple detection boxes in the candidate set $K$ for trajectory matching.
 Suppose at time t=i, due to occlusion, there are two detection boxes in the candidate set K that match with the trajectory, $K$=[$k_1$, $k_2$], and the correct tracked target in the current frame is $k_2$.
 However, we select $k_1$ with a smaller error for data association, leading to an ID-switch.
 When the occlusion ends, the appearance information extracted based on the detection box becomes more accurate.
-As the ID-switch occurs, the difference between the historical appearance information stored in the trajectory and the appearance information in the current frame will gradually increase, and with time, it will exceed a threshold.
+As the ID-switch occurs, the difference between the historical appearance information stored in the trajectory and the appearance information in the current frame will gradually increase as is shown in Figure 2, and with time, it will exceed a threshold.
 Thus, we can determine that the trajectory has experienced an ID-switch.
-Therefore, the establishment of our unfalsified control model is as follows:
+Therefore, the establishment of our unfalsified control model is as follows: \begin{itemize} \item Measurement information $P_{data}$: Appearance information extracted from objects during the tracking process.